New York University School of Law, LL.M., 2006

 United States Tax Court

 Katherine Noll advises clients in federal and multi-state income tax matters, including business transactions, tax compliance, controversy, executive compensation, fringe benefits, and employee benefit plan matters.
-Katherine is involved with assisting clients to make changes tax reform as implemented under the Tax Cuts and Jobs Act of 2017, including new Internal Revenue Code (IRC) Section 199A.
+Katherine is involved with assisting clients to make changes tax reform as implemented under the Tax Cuts and Jobs Act of 2017, including the new 20% qualified business income deduction under Internal Revenue Code (IRC) Section 199A and the new Federal Qualified Opportunity Zone program.
 She understands business’s needs and operations from her work in the finance industry prior to law school.
 She regularly advises general counsel on tax issues and teams up with tax departments and accounting firms of clients to achieve an integrated approach toward effective and cost-efficient issue resolution.

 Tax.
-Katherine advises businesses on strategic tax issues, including business transactions, the formation of business ventures, and mergers and acquisitions.
+Katherine advises businesses on strategic tax issues, including business transactions, the formation of business ventures, drafting operating agreements, and tax planning for corporations, partnerships, and limited liability corporations.
 She represents individuals, closely-held businesses, publicly-traded corporations and tax-exempt organizations with tax compliance matters.
 She has significant experience with resolving tax and regulatory issues, developing remediation strategies, and representing clients in IRS audits, federal and state administrative appeals, as well as litigation in U.S. Tax Court and Federal District Court.
 Her experience includes drafting legal opinions, resolving IRS, DOL, and state audit examinations, assisting CPAs with complex tax issues, and obtaining private letter rulings, pre-filing agreements, and penalty abatements.
 She also has particular experience advising debtors, trustees, and legal counsel regarding the tax aspects of bankruptcy and liquidating trusts, implementing compliance processes for the Foreign Accounts Practice Act (FATCA), and assisting with managing business tax issues related to banking and financial institution products.

 Executive Compensation.
 In the area of executive compensation, Katherine has experience advising multi-state businesses on fringe benefit tax matters and employment tax issues.
 She has structured and drafted executive compensation arrangements and long-term deferred compensation plans, including stock options, restricted stock, omnibus incentive plans, golden parachutes, top-hat plans, and split-dollar insurance arrangements.
 She assists clients with related payroll, information reporting, and compliance matters, and navigating the regulatory complexities of executive compensation and employee benefits, including the IRC Sections 280G and 409A, deduction limitations under IRC Section 162(m), shareholder disclosure requirements, and the Employee Retirement Income Security Act (ERISA).